Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-South Townsville - Railway Estate has 26 active public transport stops operating within it.
-These stops are served by a mix of buses along two individual routes, collectively providing 145 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 211 meters from the nearest stop.
+South Townsville - Railway Estate has 26 active public transport stops operating within its boundaries.
+These stops are served by a mix of buses running on two individual routes, collectively providing 145 weekly passenger trips.
+The accessibility of these services is rated as good, with residents typically located 211 meters from the nearest stop.

-Service frequency averages 20 trips per day across all routes, equating to approximately 5 weekly trips per stop.
+On average, there are 20 trips per day across all routes, equating to approximately five weekly trips per stop.

 Frequently Asked Questions - Transport